Mitra 15: Experimental computer science in secondary education

 As part of Plan Calcul, tt was then decided to install computers, on an experimental basis, in 58 high schools.
 Two minicomputers were selected for the pilot: The Télémécanique T1600 and the Mitra 15.Although the performance of the Mitra was three or four times better than the T1600, the delivery of the Mitra lagged by two months, so it was decided to install more T1600s than Mitras.

 The Ariane rocket

-In Kourou, at the Guiana Space Center, the Ariane 1 control console was built around two Mitra 15s: one for managing electrical systems, the other for fluid systems.
+In Kourou, at the Guiana Space Centre, the Ariane 1 control console was built around two Mitra 15s: one for managing electrical systems, the other for fluid systems.
 The Ariane 4 consoles also used two Mitra 15-30 computers and peripherals for command controls.
 One in the preparation area (CCD) Dock Command Control, the other in the launch area (CCE) Electrical Command Control.
 The peripherals have evolved during the launch campaigns and in particular the DRI magnetic head disks which have been replaced by RAM memory disks whose speed of access times has required software reorganizations.

 On the launch pad, the Mitra 15, associated with an Intel Frontal Table Image (FTI), controlled, among other functions, the ignition sequence.
 A sustainability study of these computers and all the control consoles enabled them to be used until 2003, the date of the last Ariane 4 V159 flight.